NordicPlayground/nRF-Beehavior-Firmware/nRF53/README.rst

 The Beehavior Monitoring is a real-time configurable ultra-low power capable application for the nRF5340dk used in the Summer Project for 2021.

-This module is based on multiple nrf-samples, customized and merged to fit the project.
+This module is based on multiple nrf-samples,  and the asset_trackerv2 application, customized and merged to fit the project.
-It is a complete rework of the :ref:`asset_tracker` application.
-This application introduces a set of new features, which are not present in the :ref:`asset_tracker` application:

 * Multi-role feature - The nRF5340dk acts as a central to the peripheral sensors, and as a peripheral to the Cloud-unit with communication going both ways.
 * Ultra-low power by design - WIP!
 The goal of the application is to design a greedy BLE transmission algorithm and preprocess sensor data before transmitting it to the cloud module highlights.